Kyriosity/read-write/README+/software/design/names/README.md

 🥇 Core S[E]QL commands.\
 🏆 _Bread crumbling_ for navigation - both the idea and name selection win

-Audience choice Price goes to Mrs. [Grace Hopper](../../../../pencraft/README+/quotes/README+/contributors/README.md#Grace-Hopper) who suggested tongue (English) semantics for programming (something so natural now that one can't evaluate).
+Audience choice Price goes to Mrs. [Grace Hopper](../../../../pencraft/README+/quotes/README+/contributors/README.md#Grace-Hopper) who suggested tongue (English) semantics for programming (something so natural now that one can't estimate).

-🚧 ...
-TO BE CONTINED .. 🚧
+ ...
+TO BE CONTINED ..

-## 🚧 Curtain of grace 🚧
+## Curtain of grace (opened)

 🤦 And 1st place goes to ... `dirty` in miscellaneous languages and APIs as the trait of a modified object.